maurosorrentino/ECS-HA-website/README.md

 - Clean up unused IAM policies in ecs_iam.tf
 - Implement and test the App Deployment Pipeline (ECR + ECS update)
 - Add env variables values from pipeline
+- Make / attach to GitHub Actions a role with less permissions
 - Enable Route 53 & ACM resources once a custom domain is purchased

 ## Notes for Reviewers